In this chapter we’ll cover chatbot fundamentals, including what a chatbot is, how it works and why it’s important.

 While there will always be customers that prefer to speak to a live agent, what happens when it’s out of hours; or at peak times when your phone lines are jammed?
 A chatbot is available at your customers’ convenience over any number of different channels, not just your staffed hours and channels.

-Chatbots are built to recognize, understand and respond to specific queries and problems in seconds.
+An Artificial Intelligence chatbot is built to recognize, understand and respond to specific queries and problems in seconds.
 They can even offer up ‘best match’ queries mid-interaction, saving even more time for the customer.
 By contrast most agents typically must refer to standardized macros for common queries – all taking extra time.

 Accuracy is key to reduce first time call resolution rates and to ensure customers return to the chatbot the next time they have a query.
 Most advanced conversational systems can solve 80% of queries automatically because of their high level of understanding, often achieving 98% accuracy.

 Chatbots ensure that legal notices are never forgotten or that industry regulation isn’t accidentally breached.
 In addition, customers and companies alike can track conversations to ensure transparency and accountability.
 Furthermore, important updates and changes can be centrally rolled-out and a proper audit trail maintained for compliance proposes where needed.

 There are only so many queries a live agent can handle at once.
 Live chat allows agents to help more than one customer at a time, but call center agents must finish one call, before starting another.
 A conversational bot can handle millions of conversations simultaneously, all to the same high standard.

 But there is still a need for the human touch…

 Sometimes there is no substitute for the empathy live agents can deliver or the kind of intelligence that needs creativity or judgement to resolve a query.
 In these situations, it’s often the human ability to draw parallels with similar experiences that allows for problems in complex or unusual circumstances to be resolved.